-A passionate chamber musician, Karen has enjoyed a fruitful collaboration with guitarist Ismo Eskelinen which culminates in the release of a recording of works by Paganini and his contemporaries scheduled for the end of 2019 on BIS Records.
+A passionate chamber musician, Karen has enjoyed a fruitful collaboration with guitarist Ismo Eskelinen culminatingin the release of ‘Carnival’ in 2019 on BISRecords, with further releases also planned.

 The outstanding young violinist Ziyu He was one of the youngest soloists to make his debut at the Musikverein with the Vienna Philharmonic under Adam Fischer in 2017, aged just 18.
 In 2016, Ziyu won both the International Mozart Competition in Salzburg and the Yehudi Menuhin Competition, and was the Eurovision Young Musician of the Year in 2014.

 The 19/20 season saw Ziyu perform with BBC Proms in the Park, Belfast and his debut with Bucharest Symphony Orchestra and Hangzhou Philharmonic Orchestra, among others.
 He also gave recitals at the Konzerthaus Wien as part of their ‘Great Talents’ series.